 Many homeowners become agitated whenever it clouds to rain and at the sight of snow.
 Rain and snow affect the basement, especially if the basement is not waterproofed.
 By the time snow begins to melt, the level of water in the basement will start to rise as well as when it rains heavily.
+Prevention is always better than a cure, so it would be advisable to secure the services of a business snow removal company in advance.

 Here are the 5 causes of basement flooding: